1993 NCAA Division I men's tennis championships

 The 1993 NCAA Division I Tennis Championships were the 47th annual championships to determine the national champions of NCAA Division I men's singles, doubles, and team collegiate tennis in the United States.

-USC defeated hosts Georgia in the championship final, 5–3, to claim the Trojan's second team national title.
+USC defeated hosts Georgia in the championship final, 5–3, to claim the Trojan's fourteenth team national title.
 This was USC's second men's team title in three years.

 Host sites

 The men's tournaments were played at the Dan Magill Tennis Complex in Athens, Georgia, hosted by the University of Georgia.

 The men's and women's tournaments would not be held at the same site until 2006.